weblate/jamuluswebsite/wiki/en/Software-Manual.md

 ### Edit > Clear All Stored Solo/Mute Settings

-Whenever you Solo or Mute a channel, Jamulus stores the settings against them, so that if they leave and rejoin - or you join a server where they are playing - the settings will automatically be applied.
-If you want clear _all_ stored settings, you can do it here.
+Whenever you Solo or Mute a channel, Jamulus remembers these settings.
+Even if that person leaves and rejoins - or you join a server where they are playing - the settings will automatically be applied.
+Use this command to clear _all_ these stored settings.

 ### Edit > Set All Faders to New Client Level